sigmdel/lazmqttc/README.md

 ## 5. Broker Definitions

-The MQTT broker definition are JSON formatted text files.
-Here is an example of a definition used with an MQTT broker running on a [Domoticz](https://domoticz.com/) home automation server.
-The default publish message will show status 5 of all Tasmota devices which can be useful because that will display their IP address.
+MQTT broker definitions are JSON formatted text files.
+As an example, here is a definition used with an MQTT broker running on a Raspberry Pi also hosting a [Domoticz](https://domoticz.com/) home automation server.
+By default, the client will subscribe to the `stat\#` topic only when it connects with the broker.
+When the default the publish message is sent to the broker, all subscribed [Tasmota](https://github.com/tasmota) devices respond by sending a "status 5" message.
+This can be useful because that will display the IP address of each device.

 <pre>
 {